merillium/check_suspicious_games/README.md

 ## Background

-Although average centipawn loss is a meaningful metric to help flag potential cheaters, it will only work for the most obvious cases where a person cheats on every move.
+Although average centipawn loss is a meaningful metric to help flag potential cheaters, it will only work for the most obvious cases where a person uses assistance on [nearly] every move.
 Players who want to evade cheat detection will typically either (1) mix their own moves with computer moves, or (2) examine computer moves and select suboptimal choices.
 I will mention in passing that a genuinely strong player who uses computer assistance to cheat infrequently enough (e.g. using a computer every few games, at only a small number of critical points) is essentially undetectable.
 However, putting this edge case aside, most players using computer assistance are not simply not strong enough to judge the degree to which moves are obvious to strong players, and this is often how strong players facing cheaters will sense something is off.
+The purpose of this app is to help classify and label suspicious moves based on criterion we will go through in the next section.

 ## Methods

-There are few hallmarks of cheating that this app attempts to help users flag suspicious behavior from a game: (1) unusually long think times for obvious moves, (2) unusually short think times for critical moves.
+There are few hallmarks of cheating that this app attempts to flag from [online] games: (1) unusually long think times for obvious moves, (2) unusually consistent think times for critical moves.
 Neither of these things are conclusive, but this app is meant to be a tool to help users report games they believe are suspicious, and provide more in depth move classification than lichess computer analysis.

 ## Installing Dependencies
 To install dependencies, run the following command: